Menu

 Please note: General members of SAS who have not pursued accreditation as a Sexuality Educator cannot use this title.

 The Society of Australian Sexologists Ltd (SAS) represents health and allied health professionals working in the area of sex therapy, sexuality education, sexual health and sexology.
-We are proud to be a member organisation of:

 © 2024 Society of Australian Sexologists.
 All Rights Reserved.